elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The main difference is that Map allows keys of any type, and objects also convert keys to strings, which is another known difference.
 As you look at Objects and Maps, another apparent difference is that Objects cannot use another object as a key.</div><br />
   <div><strong>Technical Response:</strong> The Map object holds key-value pairs (Just like Objects) and remembers the original insertion order of the keys.
-Any value (both objects and primitive values) may get used as either a key or a value.
+We may use any value (both objects and primitive values) as a key or a value.
 But the main difference is that Map allows keys of any type.
 Objects also convert keys to strings, which is another known difference.
 The keys of an Object must be either a String or a Symbol.
 As you look at Objects and Maps, another apparent difference is that Objects cannot use another object as a key.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> Different types as keys<br /><br />